This post is a message of gratitude to the thousands of kibbutzniks in the State of Israel, written by a former kibbutz volunteer.

 We couldn’t have had all of that at home.
 We couldn’t have had all of that anywhere else.

-The impact of the things we absorbed during our volunteer tenures were less tangible and visible than what you saw on a day-to-day basis, so I can understand your skepticism.
+The impact of the things we absorbed during our volunteer tenures was less tangible and visible than what you saw on a day-to-day basis, so I can understand your skepticism.
 It only just snapped into clear view for me last September in London, when I gathered with a group of eleven volunteers from my former kibbutz, Givat Haim Ihud.

 We came together from Canada and the U.S., England and Scotland, Denmark and the Netherlands.
 It had been 30 years since we last woke to the persistent call of Boker Tov, the volunteer tasked with getting our drunk asses up for work battling a constant game of musical rooms.